Education: Brown University, AB, 1972; Harvard University, EdM, 1975; Brandeis University, PhD, 1981

 Areas of Expertise: Health insurance, rural health, patient safety and quality, and Medicaid policy

-Dr. Coburn is a national expert on rural health.
-He is the founding director of the Maine Rural Health Research Center, one of seven national centers funded by the federal Office of Rural Health Policy (HRSA).
-He is a member of the Rural Policy Research Institute's Expert Health Panel and has testified many times in Washington on rural health issues.
-He recently served on the Institute of Medicine's Committee on the Future of Rural Health Care.
+A national expert on rural health, Coburn is the founding director of the Maine Rural Health Research Center, one of seven national centers funded by the federal Office of Rural Health Policy (HRSA).
+He is a member of the Rural Policy Research Institute's Expert Health Panel, has served on the Institute of Medicine's Committee on the Future of Rural Health Care, and has testified many times in Washington on rural health issues.